Xmorelle/webpage/index.md

 - **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

 - **10/2018** : second paper of the fall accepted for publication in JMPS!
-Perfect timing for Jérémy's PhD defense => with a big congrats on the hard work done, and finally paying back!
+Perfect timing for Jérémy Chevalier's PhD defense => with a big congrats on the hard work done, and finally paying back!

 ### Scientific Vision